SpikeHD/blog/posts/a-dorion-retrospective/content.md

 does not support voice chat in any capacity, and it probably will not for the foreseeable future.
 Why?
 Well, WebkitGTK doesn't support the full WebRTC stack.
 This would become an increasingly common pattern.

-Tauri (or rather, system-integrated webviews) have easily been the biggest friction-point for Dorion and it's users.
+Tauri, or rather, system-integrated webviews, have easily been the biggest friction-point for Dorion and it's users.
 It offers tiny file-sizes and good performance, which I do love, but with the tradeoff of an insane amount of inconsistency between platforms.
 Linux can't use voice features, MacOS can't use rsRPC, Windows eats input events making global push-to-talk difficult to implement in a simple way.
-These are all things I can't just fix in an afternoon, rather they are things that employees at companies (not including WebkitGTK) have to somehow be convinced to fix.
+These are all things I can't just fix in an afternoon, rather, they are things that employees at companies (not including WebkitGTK) have to somehow be convinced to fix.

 And could I convince them?
 Fuck no!
 Maybe when the AI bubble pops Microsoft will finally get an intern to [fix the low FPS issue with streaming](https://github.com/MicrosoftEdge/WebView2Feedback/issues/4176), but until then, I'm stuck.